NessLfy/Lab_1.2_HiM/Report.md

 # Methods (2500 characters)

+**count : 2832 characters...** si j'enlève la partie environment ca fait 2529

-Setting up an environment:
+*Setting up an environment:*

-- Environment
-- stardist
-- starfind
-- gallery creation
-- correction
+We set up a linux based computer for the analysis.
+The actual calculations were performed on a remote server via *ssh*.
+We used jupyter notebook to write the scripts and used an anaconda environment to use all the required python packages.

+*Neural network:*
+The networks were based on Stardist (citation).
+This algorithm is based on the prediction of star-convex polygons to segment images.
+More specifically we worked with three different network based on different trainings.
+The first, that we will name *simulated network* was trained using simulated images (gaussian-shape objects).
+The second one named *data network* was trained using experimental data labeled by hand.
+The final one named *retrained network* is based on the simulated network but with an addition of images that will be develop in the following section.

+*Qualitative network performance:*
+To evaluate qualitatively the network performance we used the package scikit image (citation) to retrieve the coordinates of the different labeled objects.
+We then transposed those coordinates into the raw image and extracted a 10x10 region of the image.
+This porcess was done iteratively on all the segmented object and a gallery was then created.
+Furthermore the gallery was classified by increasing intensity (from left to right) by comparing the maximum fluorescence of every snippets of the raw image.
+To make sure this measure was accurate for all the objects and correcting for out of focus objects the extraction was done at the *z-center position* of the labeled object.

+*Quantitative exploration of the results:*
+Using the labeled image, we gathered the statistics of every detected objects using the package scikit image and calculated the following properties: volume, maximum intensity, the ID of the detected object.

+*Intensity sensitivity analysis:*
+To assess the network tendency to fail the detection of bright objects a comparison analysis was developed using the algorithm Astropy as a standard (citation).
+This algorithm is based on intensity thresholding to detect objects.
+To compared we calculated an *accuracy* metric described as the ratio between the number of object detected by both method divided by the number of object detected by the Astropy algorithm.

-- training of a network
+*Correction of a network:*

-Maybe methods could be something like a lexique ? where we define technical terms used ?:
-- Neural network
-- Training and validation
-- epoch
-- loss function
-- segmentation
-- ...
+Segmented images were submitted to Astropy analysis.
+For every Astropy detection the coordinate were reported on the segmented image if at this location (x,y,z) we verify if the pixel value was superior to 0 in which case meant a segmented object.
+In the other situation we classified the objects as missed and cropped  (256,256,70) images in the labeled image and the raw image for the training.
+This process was done on n=4 (2048,2048,70) images and the corrected images were split between a training and a testing dataset.

 # Results (3000 characters)

-**(4718 characters ... )**
+**(3102 characters ... )**

 ### Qualitative approach to network performance

 [[figures#Figure 2]] first gallery acquired

-**(826 characters)**
+**(772 characters)**

 Our first approach to the question of evaluating segmentation performance was to qualitatively assess the segmentation.
 The network outputs stacks of 2048x2048x70  which are complicated to visually inspect.
-To visualize the objects we projected the objects found by the network on the raw image and created a gallery of images as described in the material section.
-This gallery thus represents every objects the network considered as "nuclei".
-Although not quantitative this step allowed us to have a first idea on the kind of objects outputted.
+To visualize the objects we thus relied on the gallery of images described in the material section.
+This gallery represents every objects the network considered as "nuclei".
+Although not quantitative, this step allowed us to have a first idea on the kind of objects outputted.
 An example of output is present in figure 1.
 We see that the network segmented a majority of bright and round shaped objects which was expected.
 Moreover, some objects were close to background level.
 However, we see that some objects are noise which indicates a poor network performance.

 ### Quantitative approach to network performance